When Should Family Visit Newborn Baby?

 Introverts usually regroup and recharge by spending time alone, often in the privacy of their own homes.
 And there truly is a need to regroup and recharge after months of being pregnant and delivery.
 Not to mention adjusting to life with a newborn.

 Postpartum recovery can be a doozy.
-Think bloody diapers, boobs hanging out while learning to breastfeed, post c-section farts, random bouts of crying.
+Think bloody diapers, boobs hanging out while learning to breastfeed, post-c-section farts, and random bouts of crying.
 Call me modest, but I do not particularly want many witnesses to this display of events.

 • Will hosting distract from newborn bonding time?

-I know that my friends and family would absolutely not care if I left dirty dishes and clothes strewn about, but knowing myself, I know would feel the self induced need to clean and prep.
-At least for the first couple of weeks, I want to be focused on my newborn, not on the appearance of my home.
+I know that my friends and family would not care if I left dirty dishes and clothes strewn about, but knowing myself, I know would feel the self-induced need to clean and prep.
+At least for the first couple of weeks or first month, I want to be focused on my newborn, not on the appearance of my home.

 new parent bonding with newborn baby

 Having friends and family around can also obviously be wonderful and supportive for many new parents.
-Friends and family can help with older kids in the house as they offer their love and support, and if willing they can also help with chores etc.
+Close friends and family can help with older children in the house as they offer their love and support, and if willing they can also help with chores, etc.

-But, these may not be the primary needs and wants for all parents, so read on for some additional considerations.
-Your baby and loved ones will have their whole lives ahead of them to get to know each other, so postponing that meet and greet for a period of time is not the end of the world.
+But, these may not be the primary needs and wants of all parents, so read on for some additional considerations.
+Your baby and loved ones will have their whole lives ahead of them to get to know each other, so postponing that first visit for a period of time is not the end of the world.

 2. Protecting Immature Newborn Immune Systems

-No matter whether you want a full house or not after your newborn arrives, there are some practical health considerations to keep in mind.
+No matter whether you want a full house or not after the birth of your baby, there are some practical considerations to keep in mind when it comes to your baby’s health.

-Romper also explains that a number of important vaccines happen at 2 months old (hepatitis B vaccine is the only vaccine given right after birth), so many doctors recommend waiting until after this to have visitors and houseguests.
+Romper also explains that a number of important vaccines happen at 2 months old at the routine well-baby visit (hepatitis B vaccine is the only vaccine given right after birth), so many doctors recommend waiting until after this to have visitors and houseguests.

 I don’t know that waiting 2 months is realistic for many families, but it is a good timeline to keep in mind before exposing a newborn to hoards of people.